albertstarfield/project-zephyrine/README.md

 Adelaide Lite is specifically tailored for environments with lower storage and constrained runtime memory capacity.

-1.  **Ada/SPARK Foundation:** Inspired by some paradigms, specifically (DO-178C, ECSS-E-ST-40C, ECSS-Q-ST-80C). the entire networking, caching, and task-scheduling layer is written in Ada, providing mathematically verifiable safety against buffer overflows, race conditions, and memory leaks.
+1.  **Ada/SPARK Foundation:** Inspired by some paradigms (Not really compliance completely but just inspired), specifically (DO-178C, ECSS-E-ST-40C, ECSS-Q-ST-80C). the entire networking, caching, and task-scheduling layer is written in Ada, providing structured guidance against buffer overflows, race conditions, and memory leaks.
-2.  **WCET Enforcements:** The Worst-Case Execution Time (WCET) manager actively monitors and terminates non-deterministic AI generation if it breaches strict latency budgets, falling back to cached or deterministic responses.
+2.  **WCET Enforcements:** The Worst-Case Execution Time (WCET) manager actively monitors and terminates non-deterministic AI generation if it breaches strict latency budgets, falling back to cached or deterministic responses. for ELP0 ELP1 ELP2 and ELP 3
 3.  **Hybrid Deno Global Internet Reference Hooks:** Instead of embedding fragile web drivers, Adelaide Lite securely spawns isolated Deno/TypeScript subprocesses (`playwright_scraper.ts`) that utilize stealth-plugin techniques to breach bot-detection challenges and retrieve factual data for the generative core without compromising the stability of the Ada parent process.

 ### 🎭 API Interfaces